tysv/fun-scripts/README.md

 #### droll
-  a dice roller written for dnd or other ttrpg games essentially. designed to be used by scripts (--raw)
+  a dice roller written for dnd or other ttrpg games essentially.

 #### sssnake
   just vanilla snake written in bash for fun one weekend